Steve Renouf

-Steven "Pearl" Renouf (born 8 June 1970) is an Australian former professional rugby league footballer who played in the 1980s, 1990s and 2000s.
-He was known as one of the sport's greatest s.
+Steven Renouf (born 8 June 1970) is an Australian former professional rugby league footballer who played in the 1980s, 1990s and 2000s.
+Nicknamed 'the Pearl', he was known as one of the sport's greatest s.
 Renouf set numerous records for the Brisbane Broncos club.
 After spending eleven years with Brisbane, which yielded four premierships, he left Australia to play for English club Wigan Warriors, where he spent two seasons before retiring.
 He was named in Australia's Indigenous team of the century (1908–2007).